Governance That Drives AI From Pilot to Reality — with Atlan + Snowflake. Watch Now →

 To understand your Snowflake compute needs, you should know your data volume, access patterns, workload types, data currency, and modeling requirements.
 This is central to knowing how much computing power you need to run queries without delays or interruptions.

-Snowflake will allow you to query your data at scale regardless of whether or not you follow an established data modeling pattern like Data Vault, dimensional modeling, and 3NF.
+Snowflake will allow you to query your data at scale regardless of whether you follow an established data modeling pattern like Data Vault, dimensional modeling, or 3NF.
 The only problem that could arise is the cost.

 Snowflake minimizes the impact of poorly modeled data by optimizing data storage and consumption with its proprietary micropartitioning and data clustering scheme.
 However, you must still follow guidelines for table design, dynamic tables, Iceberg tables, and clustering keys.

 Unused database objects can silently increase costs.
-To monitor these assets, you must have an ownership and cost attribution tagging policy for objects.
+You must have an ownership and cost attribution tagging policy for objects to monitor these assets.

 Snowflake provides granular metadata on object usage in the access_history table in the ACCOUNT_USAGE schema.
 It gives you a list of objects accessed by a given query.
 Analyzing this data can help you identify rarely used and unused database objects.